-In partnership with CyberSource, over 100 organisations with loyalty programs completed a confidential survey of the issues and challenges of Loyalty Fraud.
+In partnership with CyberSource, over 100 organisations completed a confidential survey in to the issues and challenges of Loyalty Fraud.

-If you are interested in the topic of Loyalty Fraud, then Michael Smith, one of the co-founders of the LFPA will be speaking on this topic on the 20th of July in Melbourne, Australia.
-You can find more details of the Customer Engagement and Loyalty Event by clicking here
+If you are interested in the topic of Loyalty Fraud, then Michael Smith, one of the co-founders of the LFPA will be holding a workshop in Singapore on the 23rd of August 2017.

 First published, 17th of May 2017

 PRESS RELEASE: Your credit card or loyalty account was compromised, Facebook might be the reason says newly formed Loyalty Fraud Prevention Association

 Compromised credit card accounts, and now more than ever compromised loyalty program accounts, are an ever-growing problem for consumers.
 Fraudsters hack, breach or otherwise steal accounts and then often sell them online.
 This may be done in plain site via Facebook.
 The Loyalty Fraud Prevention Association (LFPA) calls on Facebook to police this issue to protect consumers.
 This problem, among others related to loyalty fraud, will be discussed at the LFPA Conference in Atlanta on May 24th and 25th.